 - Tense or aching muscles

-If you are, or suspect that you may be suffering from anxiety or depression, you should:
+If you suspect that you are suffering from anxiety or depression, you should:

 - Bring it to your employer's attention - speak to your line manager, HR Officer or trade union representative.
 You should outline what you feel the underlying reasons may be and suggest ways in which your working environment might be altered to address the problem.